 How to Budget for StitchFix

 Here’s the deal.
-StitchFix isn’t cheap – the clothes are amazing quality and the price totally reflects that.
+StitchFix isn’t cheap – the clothes are of amazing quality and the price totally reflects that.
 I say this because I want you to understand that these clothes are going to last you but they are not cheap.
 This is why I only order a box from StitchFix when I actually need clothing.
 In fact, this box was the first one I ordered in two years!

 Okay, so all that to say, don’t go ordering a box if you don’t have the funds ready to purchase!
 Because if you’re a Spender or you’re just a gal like me that LOVES clothes, you’ll be tempted to buy everything in your box regardless if you have the money or not.
 So, before you order a box make sure you’ve set aside at least $200.

 Yes, I did just say set aside $200 at the minimum.
 Now, don’t let this freak you out.
 As I said, StitchFix is quality clothing and they will last you.
 I’m super hard on my clothing and I’m a stay-at-home mom.
-Every piece of clothing I’ve ever purchased from StitchFix has lasted and I still wear all the time.
-Which is why I believe that it is worth it to use StitchFix when you need to.
+Every piece of clothing I’ve ever purchased from StitchFix has lasted and I still wear it all the time.
+This is why I believe that it is worth it to use StitchFix when you need to.
 Also, if you end up not purchasing everything in your box you can also take the leftover money and toss it into your Emergency Fund!